2nistechworld/yoc/README.md

 - [wg-easy](https://github.com/wg-easy/wg-easy): Wireguard VPN, to make sure, only certain people can access your services via a secure VPN.
 - [AdGuard Home](https://adguard.com/): Server side ad blocking, to remove ads and other malicious content before it reaches your computer.
 Can also act as a DNS/DHCP server.
 - [Immich](https://immich.app/): Photos library, to make photo collection easy, can include automatic face recognition, tagging, and much more, great Google/Apple photo alternative.
+- [Paperless-ngx](https://docs.paperless-ngx.com/): Paperless-ngx is a community-supported open-source document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.

 ## OS Supported
 ### Debian